AleksandraSzymczak/training_website/README.md

-# Simple website - gathering all materials for training
+# Simple website - gathering all materials for women summit training